otseng/biblemate/README.md

 > /bible_devotion Deut 6:4

-## 🛠️ Manual Tool Selection
+## 🛠️ Single Tool Selection

-In some cases, you may want to specify a particular tool for a simple task, rather than having a tool automatically selected in the fully automatic `agent mode`.
+In some cases, you may want to specify a particular tool for a simple task, rather than having multiple tools automatically selected in the fully automatic `agent mode`.

 You can specify a single tool by prefixing a tool name with `@` at the beginning of your prompt.
 For example,